torvalds/linux/Documentation/kernel-hacking/hacking.rst

 exported by :c:func:`EXPORT_SYMBOL_GPL()` can only be seen by modules with a :c:func:`MODULE_LICENSE()` that specifies a GPL compatible license.
-It implies that the function is considered an internal implementation issue, and not really an interface.
+It implies that the function is considered an internal implementation issue, and yest really an interface.
 Some maintainers and developers may however require EXPORT_SYMBOL_GPL() when adding any new APIs or functionality.